 With our deep understanding of the principles of industrial design and advanced technical competencies, one of the things we focus on is identifying more strategic methods for manufacturing existing products.
 While we were in production of the precision hinge component highlighted here, we initiated a cost savings idea to the customer.

 Constructed from 303 stainless steel for use in the food service industry, this hinge component featured overall dimensions of 2.5” in length x 4” in width and had a sand blasted matte finish.
-The original design incorporated a welded-in cross pin, as shown in the hinge on the left.
+The original design incorporated a welded-in cross pin, as shown in the hinge on the right.
 We immediately explored the possibility of press-fitting the pin as an alternative solution.
 With machining tolerances specified at ±0.0005”, they were well within the specifications needed to make an interference fit.
 Our engineers proposed a series of very well thought-out design modifications to ensure a precise fit and maximum joint strength.
 After putting our ideas to the test and calculating the cost implications, we approached the client with our idea.

 The net result of producing the part under our alternative scenario was a cost savings of $2.00 per unit.
 The client’s in-house technical team assessed our value-engineered solution and accepted our proposal.
 Now, after turning and milling the hinge body, we use an arbor press to assemble the final workpiece right at the machining station.